PakitoSec/cyvest/README.md

 Scores and levels are automatically calculated and propagated:

 - **Threat Intel → Observable**: Observable score = **max** of all threat intel scores (not sum)
-- **Observable Hierarchy**: Parent observable scores include child observable scores via hierarchical relationships
+- **Observable Hierarchy**: Parent observable scores include child observable scores based on relationship direction:
+  - **OUTBOUND relationships**: target scores propagate to source (source is parent)
+  - **INBOUND relationships**: source scores propagate to target (target is parent)
+  - **BIDIRECTIONAL relationships**: no hierarchical propagation
 - **Observable → Check**: Check score = **max** of all linked observables' scores and check's current score
 - **Check → Global**: All check scores sum to global investigation score